kungfusheep/edd/README.md

 - **Built for speed** - Every action optimized for minimal keystrokes
 - **Jump navigation** - Navigate and edit with single-key jumps (like EasyMotion for diagrams)
-- **Format agnostic** - Import Mermaid, PlantUML, Graphviz, D2 - edit them all the same way
+- **Multi-format** - Work with Mermaid, PlantUML, Graphviz, D2 using the same interface
 - **Terminal-native** - No browser, no mouse, just your keyboard

 ## Features